-Letters-of-Intent applications for the 2021 cycle are now closed
+Applications for the 2022 cycle are now closed.

 Our mission has evolved in response to what we perceive to be a global crisis of disconnection: from loneliness and isolation to racism and tribalism, our disconnection from one another is causing tremendous suffering for people and the planet.
-Understanding the role of the human mind—both in creating these problems, and its potential to help solve them—will be essential as we face today’s challenges.
+Understanding the role of the human mind—both in creating these problems and in solving them—will be essential as we face today’s challenges.
 How do minds work, and how can they be transformed toward interconnection and positive action in the world?

-To this end, Mind & Life is pleased to lead the way in expanding contemplative research through our PEACE Grants.
+To this end, Mind & Life is pleased to lead the development of this field through our PEACE Grants.
 This funding mechanism supports projects that advance our understanding of wholesome mental qualities and positive interpersonal and social action related to Prosociality, Empathy, Altruism, Compassion, and Ethics (PEACE).
-Note that the term “PEACE” in this context is meant to encompass a range of qualities beyond the acronym itself, including gratitude, love, kindness, forgiveness, sympathetic joy, patience, and presence.
+Our use of the “PEACE” acronym is meant to encompass a range of wholesome characteristics, including gratitude, love, forgiveness, sympathetic joy, patience, and presence to others.
 With this program, we invite rigorous interdisciplinary research proposals that examine one or more of the following:

 - practices, methods, or interventions that may cultivate PEACE qualities,

 - basic mechanisms (psychological, physiological, social, developmental, etc.) underlying PEACE qualities and their growth, and

 - the development of measures to rigorously assess PEACE qualities in various contexts (both in the laboratory and in the real world).